2023-05-08

 $560.50 + $76.40

-Watch out for this when converting assets from IRA to Roth IRA.
+Watch out for this when converting assets from a TIRA (traditional IRA) to a Roth IRA.
+These conversions add to your MAGI and can trigger IRMAA surcharges two years later.

 IRA Required Minimum Distribution

-RMDs are required, now starting at age 73.
-For each age, there is a fraction of your IRA that you must withdraw, expressed as a number of years (Y) to empty it.
-The amount to withdraw is the total value of the IRA at the end of the prior year divided by Y. This applies to all pretax retirement accounts (IRA, 401K, 403B, etc.).
+RMDs are required, currently starting at age 73.
+For each age, there is a fraction of your TIRA that you must withdraw, expressed as a life expectancy factor, Y. The amount to withdraw is the total value of the TIRA at the end of the prior year divided by Y. This applies to all pretax retirement accounts (TIRA, 401K, 403B, etc.).

 You must withdraw total_value/Y and include that as part of your taxable income.
 You cannot transfer it to a Roth.